InsideLoop/InsideLoop/README.md

 [video](https://www.youtube.com/watch?v=Puio5dly9N8) at 42:38 and 1:02:50.
 Using
 InsideLoop's library allows programmers to stay away from them.
-Moreover, the fact that signed overflow is undefined behaviour in C/C++ allows optimizations which are not available to the compiler when dealing with unsigned integers.
+Moreover, the fact that signed overflow is undefined behaviour in C/C++ allows optimizations which are not available to the compiler when dealing with unsigned integers as can be seen on this [video](https://www.youtube.com/watch?v=yG1OZ69H_-o) at 39:16.

 We don't enforce **initialization** of numeric types for debugability and performance reason.
 Let's look at the following code which stores the cosine